aptech/docs/docs/CR-dllcall.rst

 (basically, by making them the size of what you intend to return), and inside *func* assign the results to them before returning.

-For more information, see **Foreign Language Interface**, Chapter 1.
+For more information, see `Foreign Language Interface <FLI-ForeignLanguageInterface.html>`_.

 .. seealso:: `dlibrary`, :func:`sysstate`